At-Home Treatment Options

 A thread lift procedure is a shorter procedure type that focuses on targeting the signs of aging on the lower face and involves subcutaneous placement of PDO threads which are pulled to achieve the desired skin lift effect.
 Although it can address eyebrow sagging and cheek sagging, thread lift often focuses its attention on midface, jowl, and neck-lifting.

 Before & After Images by Provider

 What is the Goal of a Thread Lift?

-The goal of a thread lift is to reposition skin tissues, thus restoring youthful proportions and appearances to the face, neck and body.
-This lifting and tightening is done by a plastic surgeon who inserts a needle into the skin, threading it bi-directionally through the soft tissues of the face, neck or body in order to grasp, lift and suspend the facial area.
-Surgeons use a “cross hatch” or “basket weave” pattern to achieve the desired lifting effect in the targeted areas.
+The goal of a thread lift is to reposition skin tissues, thus restoring youthful proportions and appearances to the face, neck, and body.
+This lifting and tightening are done by a plastic surgeon who inserts a needle into the skin, threading it bi-directionally through the soft tissues of the face, neck or body to grasp, lift and suspend the facial area.
+Surgeons use a “cross-hatch” or “basket weave” pattern to achieve the desired lifting effect in the targeted areas.
 The minimally invasive procedure provides immediate results, but its greater purpose is to encourage new collagen production to stimulate long term results and restore a youthful appearance in the treated areas.

 Before Treatment Care for a Thread Lift

-Although it is always best to meet with your plastic surgeon to determine the best plan of action for your specific skin type, professionals agree that thread lift candidates should avoid all alcohol and discontinue smoking for at least a week prior to the procedure as these things will dehydrate the skin and interfere with the anesthetic.
-All aspirin-based products should be avoided as well as the cause unnecessary bleeding leading to unwanted complications and side effects.
-Blood-thinning products include Ibuprofen, Neurofen and Naprosen/Naprogesic.
+Although it is always best to meet with your plastic surgeon to determine the best plan of action for your specific skin type, professionals agree that thread lift candidates should avoid all alcohol and discontinue smoking for at least a week before the procedure as these things will dehydrate the skin and interfere with the anesthetic.
+All aspirin-based products should be avoided as well as cause unnecessary bleeding leading to unwanted complications and side effects.
+Blood-thinning products include Ibuprofen, Neurofen, and Naproxen/Naprogesic.

 After Treatment Care for a Thread Lift